drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_12_Nash_equilibrium_and_Evolutionary_stable_strategies.md

 ### Proof

+---

 If $\sigma^*$ is an ESS, then by definition:

-$$u(\sigma^*,x_{\epsilon})>u(\sigma,x_{\epsilon})$$
+$$u(\sigma^*,\chi_{\epsilon})>u(\sigma,\chi_{\epsilon})$$

 which corresponds to:

 $$(1-\epsilon)u(\sigma^*,\sigma^*)+\epsilon u(\sigma^*,\sigma)>(1-\epsilon)u(\sigma,\sigma^*)+\epsilon u(\sigma,\sigma)$$

-- If the condition 1 of the theorem holds then the above inequality can be satisfied for $\epsilon$ sufficiently small.
+- If condition 1 of the theorem holds then the above inequality can be satisfied for $\epsilon$ sufficiently small.
 If condition 2 holds then the inequality is satisfied.
 - Let us assume that $u(\sigma^*,\sigma^*)<u(\sigma,\sigma^*)$:

     - If $u(\sigma^*,\sigma^*)<u(\sigma,\sigma^*)$ then we can find $\epsilon$ sufficiently small such that the inequality is violated.
 Thus the inequality implies $u(\sigma^*,\sigma^*)\geq u(\sigma,\sigma^*)$.

     - If $u(\sigma^*,\sigma^*)= u(\sigma,\sigma^*)$ then :$u(\sigma^*,\sigma^*)> u(\sigma,\sigma^*)$ as required.

-This result gives us a more a efficient way of computing ESS.
+This result gives us an efficient way of computing ESS.
 The first condition is in fact almost a condition for Nash Equilibrium (with a strict inequality), the second is thus a stronger condition that removes certain Nash equilibria from consideration.
 This becomes particularly relevant when considering Nash equilibrium in mixed strategies.

 To find ESS in a pairwise context population game we: